SVadimko/CurForecKotlin/README.md

 ## / cbjsonApi /
-A set of classes for requesting data about currencies using Retrofit from the Central Bank website (for the current and past days) for the NowFragment fragment with a response in Json format
+A set of classes for requesting data about currencies using Retrofit from the Central Bank website (for the current and past days) for the NowFragment fragment and widget with a response in Json format

 ## / cbxmlApi /
 A set of classes for requesting data on currencies using Retrofit from the Central